ppwwyyxx/wechat-dump/README.md

 ![byvoid](https://github.com/ppwwyyxx/wechat-dump/raw/master/screenshots/byvoid.jpg)

 ### TODO
++ Parse group messages.
+It doesn't work for now.
 + Use libchat as unified backend.
 Export all messages to libchat, and render messages from libchat
 + Search by uid/username
 + Skip existing files when copying android resources